zeroc-ice/ice-builder-visualstudio/README.md

 projects directly within the Visual Studio IDE.
 It serves as a front-end for the Slice MSBuild tasks; all build-time processing is performed by these MSBuild tasks.

-Ice Builder for Visual Studio is compatible with Visual Studio 2022 and 2026, and works best with the following Ice installations:

-- Ice 3.8 for C++ and C#
+Ice Builder for Visual Studio is compatible with Visual Studio 2022 and 2026, and requires Ice 3.7 or 3.8 for C++ or C#.
-- Ice 3.7 for C++ and C#

 ## Contents